If you are a business owner, ask yourself this question: how much time do you usually spend on managing your payables?

 Contextual banking can help him do just that!

 Accounting software and banks are now integrating to bridge the gap, so you can have your accounting and banking records in the same place.
-Apart from saving your time and saving you from erroneous records and manual data entry, contextual banking simplifies the entire process of managing your accounts payable.
+Apart from saving your time and saving you from erroneous records and manual data entry, contextual banking simplifies the entire process of your accounts payable management.

 Let’s see how easily you can manage your payables with contextual banking: